-As a long-term index investor, we need to understand whether the index fund that we are investing in has the appropriate risk and exposure that we are comfortable with.
+As a long-term index investor, we need to know whether the index fund that we are investing in has a level of risk and exposure that we are comfortable with.
 This is especially important now that there are more indices than stocks, and index and ETF providers have been coming up with new indices for retail investors to invest in, such as the recent Work From Home ETF (ticker symbol WFH).

 Back to Basics: What is an Equity Index?